Ontario's Workforce Recovery Advisory Committee: Leading the future of work in Ontario

 The committee’s mandate is to provide recommendations to position Ontario as the best place in North America to recruit, retain and reward workers.

-The committee will lead consultations and deliver a report with recommendations that address the complexities and opportunities caused and/or accelerated by the covid 19 pandemic, including:
+The committee led consultations and delivered a report in 2021 with recommendations that addresses the complexities and opportunities caused and/or accelerated by the COVID‑19 pandemic, including:

 - changes in technology